Splunking: impressive messaging all B2B marketers should aspire to.

 best slogan or tagline

 I’m was recently working with DemandQuest Marketing Institute on a few minor branding and marketing issues, when the subject of taglines came up.
 Their website tagline read DemandQuest – Achieve Marketing Clarity.
-That sounded nice, but was it the right approach give that DemandQuest is a startup company specializing in marketing training?
+That sounded nice, but was it the right approach for a startup company specializing in marketing training?
 It dawned on me when I picked up their promotional pen they gave me at one of their seminars.
 It read DemandQuest – Marketing Institute.
 Not surprisingly, whoever made the decision to use that tagline had the correct instincts.
 Because, in the realm of branding and using taglines, there are three very distinct types, all used for different purposes at different phases of of the brand lifecycle:

 1. The Descriptor – In DemandQuest’s case, or any start-up unknown in the marketplace, this is the safest approach.
 Your tagline should simple describe who you are and what we do, in simple, straightforward terms.
 We’re not trying to get cute in any way: DemandQuest Marketing Institute.
 That’s pretty clear to anyone on any first impression, stating precisely who we are and what we do.
 This approach is perfect for the new business with a new brand when clarity is absolutely critical, and ambiguity is dangerous.
 If you want your tagline to work a little harder, try the next approach.